1engels/ION_Mail/README.md

 =========================================

 Link two inputs to Launching Module:

+1. Event: This is a numeric value, it is the event code to search in the m_message.txt

-1. Timestamp: This is a numeric value, it represents the value in seconds since 1st Jan 1970
+2. Timestamp: This is a numeric value, it represents the value in seconds since 1st Jan 1970